 The additive group $\K$ is the union $\bigsqcup_{n = 0}^{\infty} \pi^{-n} \mathfrak o_{\K}$ of a strictly increasing sequence of compact open subgroups.
 Hence $\K$ is locally elliptic (see \S~\ref{local_ellipticity}) and is not compactly generated.
 On the contrary, $\K^\times$ is always compactly generated.
 Indeed, the group $\mathfrak o_{\K}^\times$ of invertible elements in $\mathfrak o_{\K}$, which is the complement of $\mathbf p_{\K} = \pi \mathfrak o_{\K}$ in $\mathfrak o_{\K}$, is compact, and $\K^\times$ is isomorphic to the direct product $\mathfrak o_{\K}^\times \times \pi^\Z$ (where $\pi^\Z$ stands for the infinite cyclic group generated by $\pi$). \end{exe}

 \begin{exe}[locally compact abelian groups] Let $A$ be a locally compact abelian group, or for short an \textbf{LCA-group}.
-Then $A$ is isomorphic to a product $\R^\ell \times H$, where $H$ is a locally compact abelian group containing a compact open subgroup \cite{Kamp--35}, \cite[chap.\ II, $\S$ 2, no 2]{BTS1-2}.
+Then, for some unique $\ell \in \N$, the group $A$ is isomorphic to a product $\R^\ell \times H$, where $H$ is a locally compact abelian group containing a compact open subgroup \cite{Kamp--35}, \cite[chap.\ II, $\S$ 2, no 2]{BTS1-2}.